Pit stop: Formula One

 In Formula One, mid-race refuelling has been banned since 2010, and cars make pit stops with the primary purpose of changing tyres.
 Teams sometimes also make adjustments to the front and rear wings and perform minor repairs, most commonly replacing the nose and front wing assembly.
 A pit stop typically takes approximately 3 seconds to complete.
 McLaren holds the current world record for the fastest pit stop, with a 1.80-second stop performed at the 2023 Qatar Grand Prix on Lando Norris.
-Pit strategies generally call for between one and four scheduled stops, depending on the circuit.
+Typical pit strategies generally call for one or two scheduled stops, rarely three or four, depending on the circuit.
 The drives between pit stops are commonly known as 'stints'.

 When the car is approximately one lap away from making its stop, the team's pit crew will set up fresh tyres and all needed pit equipment.
 Because of the overhead pneumatic rig, the team may have all pit mechanics in position before the car's arrival, except for the rear jack man.

 Unlike almost all other forms of racing that feature routine pit stops, Formula One rules limit teams to a single pit crew for the mandatory two cars entered.
 Most other racing series that feature routine pit stops permit each car its own pit stall and crew.
 Therefore, teams must stagger their pit schedules so that only one of their two cars is in the pits at any given time; otherwise, one car must wait for the other car to finish services.
 However, with proper timing or in special conditions (for example, in the period immediately after the safety car being called out), it is possible for teams to pit both cars on the same lap without losing significant time; this is known as the 'double stack' strategy.
 This allows both of the team's drivers to race on equally fresh tyres, preventing either from having an advantage over the other, and helps the team hide the relative performance between two cars to other teams when only one car is in the pits.